sharoncornelius/idpf-specification/idpf_specification.md

 - Subsequent incoming frames are directed to a receive queue associated with Core B
 - If the connection is closed, the filter is removed

-- Capability and Data structures
+- Capability and Data Structures

 Devices may have one or more options to add exact-match filters to the table.
 The mechanism should be communicated at configuration time.
 Some